Context Adaptive Extended Chain Coding for Semantic Map Compression

 To extend chain coding to semantic map compression, Yang \emph{et al.} \cite{yang2020chain,yang2024cc} proposed combining chain coding with quadtree-based block partitioning.
 While this approach significantly improves compression efficiency compared with generic image codecs, the use of quadtree partitioning introduces two fundamental limitations.
 First, partitioning truncates chain code sequences, which degrades contextual modeling and reduces the effectiveness of entropy coding.
 Second, partition signaling introduces non-negligible overhead, which becomes particularly inefficient for full-resolution occupancy maps with many fine structures.

 In this paper, we propose a chain-coding-based semantic map compression framework that eliminates the need for block-based partitioning and represents each semantic region exclusively through its contour.
-Our study introduces a novel extended chain code (ECC) that improves representational efficiency by encoding longer contour transitions using an expanded symbol set, while retaining the three-orthogonal chain code (3OT) as a fallback mode for further efficiency.
-To efficiently encode sequences of ECC symbols, a Markov model-based entropy coding scheme is employed.
-Furthermore, we introduce a skip-coding mechanism that explicitly exploits shared boundaries between adjacent semantic regions, using run-length coding to avoid redundant contour representations when contours overlap with previously encoded regions.
+Our study introduces a novel extended chain code (ECC) that improves representational efficiency by encoding longer contour transitions using an expanded symbol set.
+The illustration of ECC is shown in Fig.~\ref{fig:fig1}.
+It is inspired by the Minesweeper game, which only requires a small number of mines to represent the contour.
+The framework also retains the three-orthogonal chain code (3OT) as a fallback mode for further efficiency.
+To efficiently encode sequences of ECC and 3OT symbols, a Markov model-based entropy coding method is employed.
+Furthermore, we introduce a skip-coding mechanism that explicitly exploits shared boundaries between adjacent semantic regions, using complete skip mode with run-length coding to avoid redundant contour representations when contours overlap with previously encoded regions.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item A chain-coding-based semantic map compression framework that represents semantic regions solely through their contours without block-based partitioning. \item An extended chain code (ECC) with an expanded symbol set to improve contour representation efficiency, together with a three-orthogonal chain code (3OT) used as a fallback mode. \item A skip-coding mechanism with run-length signaling to eliminate redundant representations of shared contours between neighboring semantic regions. \item Experimental results demonstrate approximately 18\% bitrate savings on average over state-of-the-art compression methods, including CC-SMC \cite{yang2024cc}, FLIF \cite{sneyers2016flif}, JBIG1 \cite{international1993progressive}, and HEVC-SCC extension\cite{xu2015overview}. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item A chain-coding-based semantic map compression framework that represents semantic regions solely through their contours without block-based partitioning. \item An extended chain code (ECC) with an expanded symbol set to improve contour representation efficiency, together with a three-orthogonal chain code (3OT) used as a fallback mode. \item A skip-coding mechanism with run-length signaling to eliminate redundant representations of shared contours between neighboring semantic regions. \item Experimental results demonstrate approximately 20\% bitrate savings on average over a state-of-the-art compression framework CC-SMC \cite{yang2024cc}. \end{itemize}